 Vieira, Marco A. and Chris Alden (2011) “India, Brazil and South Africa (IBSA): South-South cooperation and the paradox of regional leadership.”
 Global Governance 17: 507-528.

 Adriana Erthal Abdenur (PhD Princeton, AB Harvard) is a Professor of International Relations at the Pontifical Catholic University in Rio de Janeiro (PUC- Rio) and researcher at the BRICS Policy Center.
 She can be contacted at email@example.com.

 Danilo Marcondes de Souza Neto (MA, BA PUC-Rio) is a PhD candidate at the Department of Politics and International Studies (POLIS) at the University of Cambridge, UK.
-He can be contacted at email@example.com.
+Getting started with playing online casino games at Borgata Online is https://starlitenewsng.com/new-casinos-in-las-vegas-2016-2017/ easy.
+He can be contacted at firstname.lastname@example.org.

 However, it is still advised that you consult about your sensitivity towards the herbs used in making the product to avoid any health compromise along the way. cialis over the counter south africa A: Never use the pill when pregnant or lactating.